 January 4, 1937: In his syndicated column titled “Screen Life in Hollywood,” Hubbard Keavy’s makes note of Judy’s performance in Pigskin Parade.
 I think we can all agree with his sentiments!

 January 4, 1941: A recording session for Ziegfeld Girl, the original but ultimately deleted finale segment.
 Judy and co-star Tony Martin are listed as the voices added to scene number 2036.
 The two were not a part of this recording session, only their voices from recordings made during the pre-recording session that took place on December 22, 1940, were added (as noted in the report).

-January 4, 1942: These photos were taken of Judy and husband David Rose at the Dearborn Station in Chicago, Illinois.
-The to were on their way to begin a personal appearance tour of midwestern training installations.
+January 4, 1942: These photos were taken of Judy and her husband David Rose at the Dearborn Station in Chicago, Illinois.
+The two were on their way to begin a personal appearance tour of midwestern training installations.
 At this point, America had been in World War II for under a month and Judy was one of the first big Hollywood stars to go out and entertain the troops.
-She did four shows a day, singing 12 songs in each show, over a three-week period.
+She gave four shows a day, singing 12 songs in each show, over a three-week period.

 January 4, 1943: Production on Girl Crazy began with the first day of filming the “I Got Rhythm” number on the “Exterior Corral” set.
 Time called: 11:00 a.m.; dismissed: 5:58 p.m.

 Nine days were spent filming the “I Got Rhythm” number, four more than planned.
 This put the film $60,000 over budget.
 Director Busby Berkeley’s idea for the number resulted in a grueling shoot that was particularly hard on Judy.
 So hard that by mid-month she was confined to her bed from exhaustion, per doctor’s orders, and her weight had dropped to 94 pounds.
-Berkeley was replaced by Norman Taurog, but his production number of “I Got Rhythm” became the finale of the film.
+Berkeley was replaced by Norman Taurog, and Berkeley’s “I Got Rhythm” became the finale of the film.

 January 4, 1945: Charles B. Driscoll’s column relays the following tale about Judy singing “Ave Maria.”
 There is no information about this alleged performance at a church in Providence.
 It’s probably not true but wouldn’t it be wonderful if there were a recording of Judy singing “Ave Maria”??
 Talk about chills up one’s spine!